INRIX-rebecca-davey/python-ml-workshop/README.md

 ## What is Anaconda/conda and how does conda work?

 Anaconda is a distribution that includes Python and a whole host of useful packages and libraries, including all that we'll be using.
 Anaconda also includes 'conda', which is a command line tool for managing and installing new packages.

+# Data

+Link to dataset and description of pre-processing done

+# Goal

+Description of what we'll be doing and what the goal is